 The coronavirus is the biggest challenge we face as a BID and as a community.

 We understand the concerns that many workers, business’ owners, residents and visitors to The Blue have.
-Therefore we are providing information about COVID-19 in this website thanks to British BIDs.
+Therefore we are providing current information we have about COVID-19 below.

 What is Coronavirus?

 It is a virus similar to a cold or flu, and so difficult to treat, although symptoms may be able to be alleviated in some instances.
 The strain now affecting the UK and other countries around the world is COVID-19 which is new and for which there is no antidote.